-All the action in the film is centered around Dr. Jan Benes (Jean Del Wal), a CIA-partnering Russian scientist who, at the beginning of the movie, has finalized a new process that will allow scientists to temporarily miniaturize matter.
-Being the sought-after figure that he is, though, Benes is shot down by enemies who discover his plans to share his insights with the United States.
+Everything in Fantastic Voyage centers around Dr. Jan Benes (Jean Del Wal), a CIA-partnering Russian scientist who, at the beginning of the movie, has finalized a new process that will allow scientists to temporarily miniaturize matter.
+Being the sought-after figure that he is, though, Benes is almost immediately into the movie shot down by enemies who discover his plans to share his insights with the United States.
 By sheer luck, he isn’t killed.
 Instead, he’s left comatose and unresponsive, hardly good things to be when you have such treacherous information on the brain.

 With chances of Benes dying before he can even make it to the operating table high, the unthinkable has to be considered.
-What if a band of highly qualified personnel, ranging from scientists to haughty government types, were to fall victim to Benes’ shrink-centric “weapon,” have themselves and a governmentally mandated ship sized down to the height of bacteria, and travel within the man’s body to remove the blood clot blocking the information they so desperately want to get their paws on?
+What if a band of highly qualified personnel, ranging from scientists to haughty government types, were to fall victim to Benes’ shrink-centric “weapon,” have themselves and a governmentally mandated ship sized down to the height of bacteria, and travel within the man’s body to remove the blood clot blocking the information they want?